Info for Presenters

 Printing Your Poster

-You can print your poster by any vendor, print center, or print lab of your choice.
+You can print your poster with any vendor, print center, or print lab of your choice.
 There are some free and discounted options offered each year, with their own deadlines and details.
-The deadline for the free printing option for Spring 2022 has passed.

 Other Printing Options